Sushobh/AndroidRestServer/README.md

 # AndroidRestServer [![](https://jitpack.io/v/Sushobh/AndroidRestServer.svg)](https://jitpack.io/#Sushobh/AndroidRestServer)

-A web and rest interface to your Android application.
+A web and REST interface to your Android application.
 Allows you to access Application specific state/data via REST api or a web interface.

 ## Building blocks.
    The library is built up of two components.